MTotz/texts-calls-dashboard/README.md

 1. Create demo gif
 2. Add option to switch between only total texts/calls per time and per person
 3. Add table of most used words
+4. Create config file for variables containing contact names, and resample_interval_string function.
-4. Make the text and call data files more straightforward, in terms of format and location<br>
+5. Make the text and call data files more straightforward, in terms of format and location<br>
    (a) Allow for the possibility of multiple text data files, like for calls